afnanalmohd/task_flutterr/README.md

 ## ✨ Features

 ✔ Authentication: Implement user signup and password reset with OTP for resetting the password.

-✔ The feed page displays all the cards from both the order page and the request page.

 ✔ Display all user statuses, such as 'paid,' and order statuses, such as 'prepared' or 'served.'.